spaansba/ForesightJS/packages/docs/versioned_docs/version-3.3/configuration/element-settings.md

 #### `isLimitedConnection`

 - **Type:** `boolean`
-- **Description:** Is `true` when the user's connection matches the configured `limitedConnectionType` setting (defaults to "2g").
+- **Description:** Is `true` when the user's connection matches the configured `minimumConnectionType` setting (defaults to "3g").
 Elements will not be registered when connection is limited.
-See [Global Settings](/docs/configuration/global-settings#limitedconnectiontype) for details.
+See [Global Settings](/docs/configuration/global-settings#minimumconnectiontype) for details.

 ---